Sugar Free Pomegranate Popsicles

 What if the popsicles aren’t sweet enough for kids?

-You can always whisk in a few tablespoons of raw honey or maple syrup to sweet up the popsicles even more (although this will increase the sugar content significantly).
 If you are on a low-carb diet, you could also whisk in a packet or two of your favorite sugar substitute (see which sugar substitutes are best on a low sugar diet).

-Other Healthy Frozen Desserts You Might Like
+More Healthy Frozen Desserts You Might Like

 I hope you make this recipe!
 If you do, please leave a comment and a starred review below.